Crab Tree Farm’s Edward McCormick Blair residence, 1955

 Designed by Chicago architects Keck and Keck in the International and the villa, or country place, styles

-Built on an over twenty-acre lakefront parcel of the over two-hundred-acre Crab Tree Farm, a gentleman’s farm since 1860 and Illlinois’ last Lake Michigan shore working farm.
-The Edward M. Blair house, 925 North Sheridan Road, Lake Bluff, certainly is a North Shore historic and architectural landmark from two main perspectives: one that of its historic position in the gentleman’s farm heritage the Blodgett-Durand-Blair property, 1860-2010, and the other that of its remarkable styles, both Country Place/Villa and International.
+The Edward M. Blair 1955 Keck & Keck designed modernist mansion was built on an over twenty-acre lakefront parcel of the over two-hundred-acre Crab Tree Farm.
+The larger property has been a gentleman’s farm since 1860 and today is Illlinois’ last Lake Michigan shore working farm.
+The Edward M. Blair house, 925 North Sheridan Road, Lake Bluff, (listing as of Dec.
+2014) certainly is a North Shore historic and architectural landmark from two main perspectives: one that of its historic position in the gentleman’s farm heritage the Blodgett-Durand-Blair property, 1860-2010, and the other that of its remarkable styles, both Country Place/Villa and International.

-To begin, Mr. Blair represented until his passing only the third family of owners of a large gentlemen’s farm from Blodgett Road north to the former Lester Armour property.
+To begin, Mr. Blair represented until his passing represented only the third family of owners of a large gentlemen’s farm from Blodgett Road north to the former Lester Armour property.
 Since at least 1860 it was the gentleman’s farm of Judge Henry W. Blodgett, a northern Illinois pioneer since the 1830s, notable anti-slavery activist and key supporter of Abraham Lincoln in the decade leading up to his election to the presidency.
-After Blodgett’s death early in the 20th C., in 1905 the Lake Bluff property was acquired by Scott and Grace Garrett Durand.
+After Blodgett’s death early in the 20th C., in 1905 this Lake Bluff property was acquired by Scott and Grace Garrett Durand.
 Mrs. Durand then moved her model dairy farm from its Crab Tree Road, Lake Forest, location into the former Blodgett barns.
-When fire destroyed the barns and damaged the adjacent house in 1910, Mrs. Durand rebuilt the barns in a fireproof manner to designs by noted Pullman architect Solon Beman, 1911, and she rebuilt the house within the original Blodgett era walls to designs by architect Hugh M. G. Garden, with the house and barns landscape by Jens Jensen, often associated with Garden.
-By the mid 1920s the Durands sold a strip of the northeast portion of the farm to the Uileins and immediately south of this some eleven acres to William McC.
-Blair, as part of a series of efforts to develop the east side of the farm when Shoreacres golf club opened in the period.
+When fire destroyed the barns and damaged the adjacent house in 1910, Mrs. Durand rebuilt the barns in a fireproof manner to designs by noted Pullman architect Solon Beman,1911, and she rebuilt the house within the original Blodgett era walls to designs by architect Hugh M. G. Garden.
+The landscape around the house and barns was created by Jens Jensen, often associated with Garden, with some of the Jensen-era arbor vitae trees still in place there.
+By the mid 1920s the Durands sold a strip of the northeast portion of the farm to the Uileins and immediately south of this some eleven acres to William McCormick Blair, as part of a series of efforts to develop the east side of the farm when the nearby Shoreacres golf club opened in the period.
 David Adler was the architect for the Blairs and also the prevailing landscape designer for this estate, for the house, tennis house, and auxiliary cluster of greenhouses, garages, staff lodges, etc. By the 1950s Mr. Blair was buying the rest of the farm from the Durand family, and was breaking off an over twenty-acre portion of the southeast lakefront portion for his son, Edward.
 It is here that the house is question was built, designed by modernist master architects Keck and Keck in 1953 and completed by 1955.

-Edward McCormick Blair (1915-2010), both a great grandnephew of Cyrus McCormick and a scion of the Chicago pioneer hardware Blair and the banker Joseph T. Bowen families.
-After schooling at Groton, Yale and Harvard Business (M.B.A.) and wartime service, he joined the Chicago investment banking firm founded his father: William Blair & Co.
+Edward McCormick Blair (1915-2010), both a great grandnephew of Cyrus McCormick and also a scion of the Chicago pioneer Chicago families of businessmen: hardware merchant Edward T. Blair and the banker Joseph T. Bowen.
+After schooling at Groton, Yale, and Harvard Business (M.B.A.) and wartime service, young Edward M. Blair joined the Chicago investment banking firm founded his father: William Blair & Co.
 By 1950 a partner, he succeeded his father as managing partner in 1961 and led the firm until his retirement in 1977.
-He served on many corporate boards, including that of North Central Airlines (eventually a component of Northwest Airlines) and Marshall Field & Company (eventually part of Macy’s).
+He served on many corporate boards, including that of North Central Airlines (eventually a component of Delta Airlines) and Marshall Field & Company (eventually part of Macy’s).
 He also led philanthropic boards including Rush Medical Center and the investment committee of the University of Chicago’s board of trustees.
-Just before World War II Mr. Blair married Elizabeth Inglehart of Baltimore, who died in 2001, The couple’s two sons, Edward Jr. and Francis, by 2010 had given Mr. Blair five grandchildren and six great-grandchildren.
+Just before World War II Mr. Blair married Elizabeth Inglehart of Baltimore, who died in 2001, This couple’s two sons, Edward Jr. and Francis, by 2010 when Edward M. Blair died, had given Mr. Blair five grandchildren and six great-grandchildren.

 Even more fascinating is the way that Keck & Keck related their Edward Blair house with its fine but unadorned woods and other natural materials to the country house expectations of the family and their guests.
 From the plan (a view from above) the five-part parti is clearest, with its masonry floor, reflecting hierarchy of materials instead of height at the center entry, the focal point.
 The one-story center both highlights the entry in a classic way, but in a counterpoint manner, reversing expectations for height there but giving the same clue.
 The plan follows an arch, as at the Cahn place two decades earlier; but here the wings jut back to the west, in a Palladian riff.
 Though modern, it then is early New Formalist, with its balanced wings and central entry.
 North and south of the central stone-floored entry are the two story halves of the house, to the south the living room, conservatory and family bedroom wing and to the north the dining room (immediately north of the entry also with a masonry floor) and service rooms and garage.
 This echoes expectations for elite housing since the age of Andrea Palladio in the Veneto in the mid 16th C. and as reprised especially in Britain and the U.S. in the Georgian period.
 Also Georgian is the clear reference to the English landscape style and the Picturesque in the indirect, curving approach of the drive through the natural savanna up to the entry porch through the twenty acres or so of woodland west of the house.
 The circular turnaround in the three-sided entry court also is characteristic of the English landscape style.